-3.2.2 A WRC Academy Classification will be drawn from the overall classification of a rally at the end of the last time control of the WRC Academy Itinerary.
+- 3.2.2 A Junior WRC Classification will be drawn from the overall classification of a rally at the end of the last time control of the Junior WRC Itinerary.
+Results will be published in line with Article 54 of the FIA WRC Sporting Regulations. - 3.2.3 A Junior WRC Nations Trophy Classification will be drawn from the overall classification of a rally at the end of the last time control of the Junior WRC Itinerary.
 Results will be published in line with Article 54 of the FIA WRC Sporting Regulations.